Rayiumir/wp-stats/README.md

 It is a simple and lightweight visit statistics system that records and displays the number of site visits without the need for plugins or heavy databases.

+### Description

+This code I am sharing is database-free and uses stored dates for calculations.
+The data is stored in the wp_options table and a visit is recorded each time a user logs in to the site.
+It uses cookies so that each user is counted only once per day and does not detect and count Google bots and search engines. -

 # How to use

 Add the `stats.php` file to the function.